-Scroll down and you'll come to the Sample Crawl Settings, which is how we will limit the crawl.
+You will notice that the sample crawl settings will now appear, which is how we will limit the crawl.
 In this case, we are only going to crawl 10 levels deep, and a maximum of only 1500 URLs at each level (Sitebulb will choose 1500 random URLs to crawl at each level).
 The maximum URLs to Audit should stop the crawler at around 10,000 URLs.

 Once the Sample Audit has finished running, we can use the data collected to make inferences about how a full Audit would work on the site.